Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem ( a ) for and Corollary

 \end{lem}

-The goal of the next lemma will be to show that $\lambda(\Graph_{L_1} \cup \Graph_{L_1L_2}) =o(np)$ at the large deviations scale.
-As mentioned above the argument will involve an iterative pruning procedure.
-To state the result we will need to introduce a couple more notation.
+\corA{The goal of the next lemma is to carry out iterative pruning procedure that will be needed to tackle $\lambda(\Graph_{L_1} \cup \Graph_{L_1L_2})$}.
+To state this result we need to introduce a couple more notation.

-Fix $L \in \N$ and $\alpha \in (0,1)$.
+Fix $L \in \N$ and $\alpha_0 \in (0,1)$.
 For $\ell \in [L-1]$ set

 and